23twoothreee/23twoothreee/README.md

 **`UI/UX Developer`**

-Just a heads up, a lot of people told me I'm a hater 🙄🙄🙄.
-Yes, I'm a hater of bad design and emotionally attached to UI that has easy and comfortable UX.
-I will quietly redesign bad UX in my head (and probably in Figma, mostly I also walk around while thinking...).
+Just a heads up, a lot of people told me that I'm a hater 🙄🙄🙄.
+Yes, I'm a hater for bad design 😎 and emotionally attached to UI that has easy and comfortable UX 🤩.
+I will quietly redesign bad UX in my head 🤔  (and probably in Figma, mostly I also walk around while thinking... 🏃‍➡️).
 My focus and expertise is on frontend development — Vue, React, CSS (Sass is also awesome) — but I’m not afraid to peek behind the curtain with some backend stuff when needed.

   #### Currently Working at